Grilled Zucchini Salad with Creamy Sunflower Dressing

-I have been told that this Grilled Zucchini Salad is THE BEST salad ever.
+This Grilled Zucchini Salad recipe is THE BEST salad ever.
 It's loaded with summertime favorites like grilled zucchini and corn, alfalfa sprouts, purple cabbage, and healthy chickpeas and tossed in a super creamy and easy to make sunflower seed dressing.
-It's a healthy side dish that is naturally vegan + gluten-free.

 Yes, I'm totally serious.
 Grilled Zucchini Salad with the colors of the rainbow and summer bursting all over the bowl.
 This is my kinda salad.